khan-ayanama/Course110-ExpressJS/Tutorial-03/Notes/Note-01.md

 * method of an HTTP request method, in lowercase
 * path is a path on server
 * callback is the function executed when the route is matched

+## Nodemon

+when you run nodemon file.js directly from the command line, it doesn't have the context of your project's configuration.
+Nodemon relies on certain settings, and by default, it looks for a package.json file in the current directory to determine how to run your script

 ## Methods